From Many Models, One: Macroeconomic Forecasting with Reservoir Ensembles: GDP Forecasting with EN-MFESNs

-When evaluating the results for EN-$\alpha$RP ensembles with varying random parameters and leak rate, we find that they broadly align with those obtained with EN-RP ensembles, where only the state random coefficients are resampled.
-Yet, the increase in model richness in EN-$\alpha$RP with respect to EN-RP ensembles further improves the performance.
-Once again, one can see that individual MFESN draws depend significantly on good properties of one incidental sampling instance: for example, M-MFESN B is markedly below the median error, whereas S-MFESN A remains noticeably above it.
-Importantly, the left tail of the ECDF changes substantially in some cases (see, for example, Figure~\ref{fig:plot_ecdf_msfe_medium_seed_leak}(c)), indicating that high-performing models (previously unavailable in EN-RP) may emerge when $\alpha$ leak rate value varies.
-A further notable difference is that for EN-$\alpha$RP ensembles there is no dominating combination scheme, but rather FTL and AdaHedge alternate in delivering superior results depending on the model type that constitutes the ensemble -- compare panels (a) and (c) in Figure~\ref{fig:plot_ecdf_msfe_medium_seed_leak} for (S/M)-MFESN type A models with panels (b) and (d) in Figure~\ref{fig:plot_ecdf_msfe_medium_seed_leak} for (S/M)-MFESN B. This suggests that adding variability in terms of the leak rate choice changes the properties of the resulting ensembles, affecting the performance of a particular aggregation method.
+The results for EN-MFESN-$\alpha$RP ensembles, displayed in Figure~\ref{fig:plot_ecdf_msfe_medium_seed_leak}, broadly align with those obtained with EN-MFESN-RP ensembles, while exhibiting further performance gains due to the increased model richness induced by leak-rate variation.
+Once again, one can see that individual MFESN draws depend significantly on properties of one incidental sampling instance: For example, M-MFESN B has relative MSFE below the median, whereas S-MFESN A remains noticeably above it.
+Importantly, the left tail of the ECDF changes substantially in some cases (see, e.g., Figure~\ref{fig:plot_ecdf_msfe_medium_seed_leak}(c)), indicating that high-performing models (previously unavailable in EN-MFESN-RP) may emerge when leak rate $\alpha$ varies.
+A further distinction is that no single aggregation method dominates across all EN-MFESN-$\alpha$RP ensembles: FTL and AdaHedge alternate in delivering superior results depending on the MFESN type, as illustrated by the contrast between panels (a)–(c) and (b)–(d) in Figure~\ref{fig:plot_ecdf_msfe_medium_seed_leak}.
+This suggests that introducing leak-rate variability fundamentally changes ensemble composition and, in turn, the relative performance of combination schemes.